 There’s a strong case to be made that this is Liam Fray’s most accomplished piece of songwriting.
 A tender, acoustic-led ballad underpinned by a sparse piano motif, it stands as one of the most affecting love songs of recent years.
 Melodic and heartfelt, it captures a modern-day kitchen-sink romance with striking intimacy.
 Fray pines, “like a roaming vagabond / In my hometown and beyond / I don’t know what corner you’re gonna be around…”.
 The strings rise and fall with a cinematic sweep, while the lyrics cut deep into songwriting at its most powerful.

-The song everyone knows, if you ask the radio DJs or some critics, it's the only good song the band has ever written.
-Ask a Courteeners fan, it's the penultimate song of one of the best gigs you've ever been to.
-For me, it's the song that sums up my late teens and early twenties.
+The song everyone knows.
+If you ask the radio DJs or some critics, it's the only good song the band has ever written.
+Ask a Courteeners fan, and it's the penultimate song of one of the best gigs you've ever been to, the moment before the moment, the one that tells you the night is nearly over, and you'd better make it count.
+For me, it's the song that sums up my late teens and early twenties more completely than anything else I can think of.

 “You’re not nineteen forever, pull yourself together.”
 It’s a line that’s both a reminder and a challenge, urging the listener to take stock of their life while acknowledging the allure of youthful abandon.
 It’s a message that’s just as relevant to someone leaving their teenage years behind as it is to those well into their twenties or beyond.

-The song is similar to 'Are You In Love With A Notion', it has taken a new lease of life when played live.
+The song, like 'Are You In Love With A Notion', has taken on a new lease of life when played live.
 It's become the soundtrack to countless indie nights, football stadiums, and festivals, capturing a sense of Northern pride and working-class ethos.
+There's something about the way it lands in a crowd that feels different to almost any other song.
+It's not just a singalong.
+It's a reckoning.
+Thousands of people, all at different stages of their lives, all hearing something slightly different in the same words.
+That collective experience is what separates the merely popular from the genuinely iconic.

 Music has always been woven into my most cherished memories, and gigs are a big part of that.
 I've seen the Courteeners six times: four in Manchester, once in Liverpool, and at a festival.
 Hearing this song live sends shivers down my spine every time.